StanJulia/Stan.jl/README.md

 An external stan model file can be specified by leaving model="" (the default value) and specifying a model_file name.

 Notice that 'thin' as an argument to Stanmodel() works slightly different from passing it through the Sample() argument to Stanmodel.
 In the first case the thinning is applied after Stan has finished, the second case asks Stan to handle the thinning.
-For Mamba post-processing of the results, the thin argument to Jagsmodel() is the preferred option.
+For Mamba post-processing of the results, the thin argument to Stanmodel() is the preferred option.

 After a Stanmodel has been created, the workhorse function stan() is called to run the simulation.